 Many of the “guns” in actors’ hands are merely realistic dummies, but not always.
 If the script calls for a gun to be fired—and it almost always does—then that gun is often a real one used with blank ammunition.
 To prevent accidents and to avoid damage to valuable equipment—and even more valuable actors!—the standard “best practice” is to have an expert on the set who’s trained in firearms safety and who can coach the actors in how to do their job realistically and safely.
 He’s the on-set armorer, and he’s a vital part of the crew.
 He is also the only person on the set authorized to load and unload the guns; when a scene has been finished he collects them from the actors’ hands, and hands them out only when a scene is to be shot.
 By putting the responsibility on one experienced person, safety is enhanced because often the actors know little to nothing about proper procedure and have to be supervised as much as the script will allow.

-Thanks to being a certified instructor, an advanced gun collector, and a contributing writer for shooting and hunting publications, I recently was asked to be the armorer for a small film.
+Thanks to being a certified instructor, an advanced gun collector, and a contributing writer for shooting and hunting publications, I recently was asked to be the armorer for a small film a friend's son was making as a project for his college major.
 As it happens I also have some experience behind a camera as a motion picture photographer in my military service years ago.
 It was a most interesting and enjoyable experience to get back to movie making and employ my expertise: I’m pleased to have been a part of the crew for a production that will be shown at several film festivals and (we hope) is likely to win some awards in the process.

 The armorer’s principal role, without question, is to ensure safety on the set.
 He has the authority to call “CUT!” if the actors do anything at all that might be unsafe.
 Before the filming began I supervised a shooting session to establish safety zones and distances for use with the blank cartridges that were employed.
 Big-budget films today “dub” in flashes and recorded gunshots, with the actors merely going through the motions of shooting; but that’s an expensive and laborious process, so we used black powder blanks made for the Cowboy Action and re-enactment groups.
 Black powder makes visible smoke and flame and the cost was well within the limited budget.